0xPoe/talks/a-sink.slide/slides.md

 - **How to solve the performance problem?**

-- How to make the sink easy to extend?

 - How to make it compatible with the old sink and old architecture?

-- How to use pull mode to get better resource utilization?

 ::right::